thoughtworks-jumpstart/guides/docs/backend-web-development/mongodb-basics.md

 - Fast, indexing is supported by B-trees
 - Has high availablily due to it being a distributed database

-> ...when leveraging the richness and power of the document model, we estimate 80%-90% of applications don’t need multi-document transactions at all.

 ## Disadvantages of MongoDB

 - High data consumption